melbourne-lab/demgen_overlap/notes/paper_notes.md

 [did not finish]

 I'm not sure this is so relevant because we don't really have Ne (other than N I guess?)...
 I just want a distribution of fitness effects for mutations.

+### Burger, R., and Lynch, M. 1995.
+Evolution and extinction in a changing environment: a quantitative-genetic analysis.
+Evolution.

+- Some previous models looking at critical rate of long-term environmental change beyond which extinction is certain: Lynch et al. 1991, Lynch and Lande 1993
+	- demonstrate that extinction is certain if environmental change is faster than the maximum sustainable rate of evolution
+	- Lynch and Lande 1993: small, sexually reproducing populations, but deterministic analysis suggests that rates of environmental change below the "critical rate" means no extinction (ofc. can't be correct)
+	- note that finite populations experience drift from which many generations may be needed to recover
+		- these instances of drift may cause large temporary lags behind the environmental change
+##### Model
+- Randomly mating finite population, discrete generations, density dependent population growth
+	- gaussian selection with optimum phenotype theta_t = kt + eps_th (eps_th ~ N(0, sig^_th)
+	- intrinsic growth rate is R_t = B \bar{W}_t (for mean fitness \bar{W}_t)
+	- ceiling-type density dependence with carrying capacity K
+- Lynch and Lande (1993): critical rate of change is k_C is value of k beyond which extinction is certain (because \bar{W}_t eventually falls below 1/B)
+##### Analytical work:
+- assume that k and sig^2_th are sufficiently small, \bar{W}_t sufficiently large to have approx. constant N_e
+- def. s = sig^2_g / (sig^2_g + sig^2_e + w^2) (a measure of strength of selection)
+- def. a recursion for the phenotypic distribution Phi(g_{t+1}) in terms of Phi(g_t) and \bar{g}_t
+- then:
+	- E(g_{t+1}) = E(g_t) + s(kt - E(g_t))
+		- (i.e., mean genotype is the previous generation's genotype, plus heritable portion of the gap created by environmental shift) (but why is it kt and not k?)
+	- V(g_{t+1}) = (\sig^2_g / N_e) + (1 - s)^2V(g_t) + s^2 \sigma^2_theta
+		- (i.e., weighted variance of environmental trend-variance (weighted by sq. of selection strength) and prev. generation's variance (sq. of reverse of sel. strength...) plus some amount of drift?)
+		- (think about this!)
+- Recursion relationships for E(g_t) and V(g_t)..
+	- influence of initial genotype wanes as t grows large s/t
+		- E(g(t)) -> kt - k/s
+		- V(g(t)) -> (w^2 + sig^2_e) / (2N_e) + (sig^2_g \sigma^2_th) / (2(w^2 + sig^2_e))
+		- so, mean population genotype does track the change (kt term) but lags behind by amount k/s
+			- lag is larger with faster change, less selection ((w^2 + sig^2_e + sig^2_g) / sig^2_g is large)
+			- under weak selection rel. to genetic variance, t reaches ~95% of its asymptotic value at around 3/s (why?)
+- lambda_t  = (B w) / (sqrt(V_{lambda,t}) * exp(- (E(g_t) - kt)^2 / (2 V_{lambda,t})
+	- for V_lambda,t = sig^2_g + sig^2_e + w^2 + V(g_t) + sig^2_th
+	- (note that B w / sqrt(V_{lambda,t}) is growth rate if population perfectlyt tracks environment)
+	- from this, the critical rate is
+		- k_C = s sqrt(2 V_lambda ln(B w / sqrt(V_lambda))
+		- that is, increases with selection strength and the log of the growth rate under ideal circumstances?, decreases with sqrt of variances...
+##### Extinction times
+- two phases of "guaranteed" extinction process: one is time until lambda_t = 1 (population stabilizes) then time when population is decreasing
+- assume that V_lambda is approx constant (occurs if genetic variance and variance in mean breeding value is small relative to sig^2_theta, sig^2_e, w^2)
+	- let k = kappa * k_C (kappa > 1)
+	- lambda_t = (B w / sqrt(V_lambda)) ^ ((1 - kappa^2) * (1 - (1 - s)^t)^2
+	- from this it can be demonstrated that the time until lambda_t = 1 is independent of population sie and genetic variance (!)
+	- phase 2 is shorter (because of increasingly negative growth rates?)
+- time to extinction will increase when including fluctuations in R_t, demographic stochasticity, autocorrelation)
+##### Simulations
+- Random sampling by pairing of parental breeding values
+- No differences or stochasticity in fertility/fecundity (each breeding pair produces 2B offspring)
+	- mutations occur at rate n \mu
+		- (could be useful... see Lande 1976, Lynch 1988)
+- Viability selection before reproduction where survivors of viability are next gen's parents (stochastic process)
+###### Sim results
+- With large w (weak selection), large lag, and additive variance operates nearly independently of selection strength
+	- but with strong selection additive variance declines quickly
+	- so, when the rate of env. change is slow, intermediate selection sgrengths are favored? (because with strong selection, variance is quickly lost, but with weak selection, there is a strong lag?)
+		- but with a more rapidly changing environment, it's monotonic (strong selection means rapid extinction)
+- Larger population size (K) has *weak* effect on risk of extinction
+	- with sufficiently rapid environmental change, time to extinction is not so different between large and small populations
+	- seems like this is because additive genetic variance does not grow indefinitely with increasing K, k_C asympotically approaches a constant with increasing K
+	- with slow environmental change, for sufficiently large populations extinction is rare? little stochasticity?
+- Extinction times: distribution is tight for very fast change (sd much smaller than mean) but broad with slower change particularly if below critical density (more variation in extinction times - because extinction relies on stochasticity?)
+	- so we can only have confident conclusions in time to extinction for very rapid env. change
+	- extinction occurs "deterministically" with rapid change, as populations very quickly have growth rates fall below replacement
+	- but for slower k (near or below critical value), mutations allow populations to maintain genetic variation and populations have a small lag
+- Additive genetic variance increases for small k and then decreases with increasing k (with larger effects for larger populations)
+	- high correlation between genetic variance and extinction time (within param combo) so more genetic variance means longer time to extinction
+- With fluctuating environmental optima (k = 0, sig^2_e > 0)
+	- monomorphic populations (mu = 0, sigma^2_g = 0, E(g) = V(g) = 0) perform better in these situations than genetically variable populations
+		- this is due to the lag in responding to the direction of the environment (no autocorrelation means 50% of moving the wrong way) and variance load
+	- with sig^2_e approaching w^2, any population can go extinct suddenly regardless of genetic makeup
+##### Discussion
+- "if the rate of environmental change is sufficiently slow and the amount of genetic variance for the trait is sufficiently high, the population mean phenotype settles into a quasi-steady state lag behind the environmental optimum"
+	- magnitude of the lag influences fitness, influencing population growth
+		- lag is influenced by genetic variance, and drift/stochasticity can produce temporary periods of even longer lag
+	- with sufficiently high lag, extinction is guaranteed due to fitness below replacement
+	- there is a critical value of environmental change that populations can track - typically according to these results as ~10% of one phenotypic standard deviation per generation
+		- but factoring in other things, e.g., a more kurtotic distribution of mutational effects, could mean the critical rates could be ~1% of a phenotypic sd
+- Results here are similar to those of Huey and Kingsolver (1993) who found that there is an intermediate width of fitness function for which persistence odds are higher
+	- here, similar result: with too wide a fitness function, too large of a lag, but with too narrow a fitness function, large load due to slow adaptation
+	- "This suggests that in a slowly, but steadily, changing environment, braod generalists and narrow specialists will be most vulnerable to extinction"
+- Barrier: theory does not (yet) have good descriptions of extinction times for rates of change near the critical point (mean let alone entire distribution)

+Super interesting paper - glad I read it.
+Will need re-reads.

+Gist: there's a critical rate of change (k_C) determined by heritability, selection strength, and variance (in environment, phenotype, etc.) above which deterministic population extinction is guaranteed.
+Below (or at) this critical value, populations will still go extinct due to stochasticity but on longer timescales (more variance).

+Populations will (with large t) have a lag proportional to k/s (why?) - higher additive genetic variance rel. to non-genetic phenotypic variance and width of fitness function means less lag

+Some cool analytical approximations in here although there are some cases (ignoring various types of stochasticity) where they fail.

+As far as previous simulations go - this does explain previous simulation results where populations initially increase (carrying capacity or something) then decrease - an inverse of ghe G&H U. Extinction dynamics here have two parts - first decline to lambda = 1, then lambda below 1.
+This creates that shape.
+Also the guidance at the end about speed of change rel. to phenotypic variance is useful.
+Needs to be very small!
+E.g., for sigma^2_z = 3, a critical rate of change between 0.03 anmd 0.3?